top of page

 The Technology Landscape

-Many traditional air defence systems are ill-suited for detecting and tracking small UAVs.
-To address the growing drone threat, numerous new technologies and products have emerged.
-Today, the vast majority of Counter-UAS (CUAS) sensing relies on RF monitoring—specifically, detecting radio signals transmitted by either the drone or its remote pilot.
-However, determined adversaries have found ways to bypass these systems by using autonomous drones or alternative command-and-control (C2) links, such as fibre optics, creating radio-silent “dark drones.”
+Many traditional air defence systems are not optimised to detect and track small UAVs.
+In response to the growing drone threat, a range of new technologies has emerged.
+Today, most Counter-UAS (C-UAS) sensing relies on RF monitoring, detecting radio signals transmitted by either the drone or its operator.
+However, determined adversaries increasingly bypass these systems using autonomous drones or alternative command-and-control (C2) links, such as fibre optics, creating radio-silent “dark drones.”

 A counter-drone solution requires sensors, effectors and a command and control system.